 We all know that muscles are built on the last couple reps when it’s painful and you want to quit.
 But most people quit far sooner than they want to because they can’t withstand the pain.
 As you will see later on, experiments have proven that we can perform beyond when our bodies tell us we’re exhausted.

 Imagine being able to push a little bit farther each time when you’re at the gym and on the last rep. Imagine being able to work harder than your coworkers and get more done.
 Imagine having that extra push in that make-or-break moment that could define your future and crown you as a champion.

 What would that mean to you?
 How much more money would you make?
 How much longer would you live?
 How much better would you look?

-Mental toughness lets you do that.
-It gives you the self-discipline to keep pushing when you want to quit.
+Developing mental toughness will lead to the promised land.
+Mentally tough people have more self-discipline to keep pushing when you want to quit.

 As I hinted, it’s incredibly important in the realms of sports and other competition, when you need to push to the next level when your body wants to be lazy or tells you to quit.
 But don’t just take my word for it.

 It Lets You Bounce Back From Tough Times Faster And Easier